-- Vendor and defender should analyze exploits to determine the vulnerability. - Where appropriate, the vendor should consider providing a security advisory that can contain: - o acknowledgement of the problem - o development status of the remediation - o possible mitigations and workarounds - Vendor can accelerate patch testing and release. - Users can apply vendor fixes when available. - Users can apply workarounds provided by the vendor. - Users can apply workarounds for prevention or defenses recommended by the internal or external security community. - Users can utilize security best practices to limit potential impacts. - When prioritizing vulnerabilities or weaknesses found by any assessment (internal or by customers), vendors should consider that attackers can find the same or similar vulnerabilities. - If defenders find incident indicators, then those should be reported to appropriate vendors or stakeholders for investigation.
+- Vendor and defender should analyze exploits to determine the vulnerability. - Where appropriate, vendors should consider providing a security advisory containing: - Acknowledgement of the problem - o Development status of the remediation - Possible mitigations and workarounds - Vendor can accelerate patch testing and release. - Users can apply vendor fixes when available. - Users can apply workarounds provided by the vendor. - Users can apply workarounds for prevention or defenses recommended by the internal or external security community. - Users can utilize security best practices to limit potential impacts. - When prioritizing vulnerabilities or weaknesses found by any assessment (internal or by customers), vendors should consider that attackers can find the same or similar vulnerabilities. - If defenders find incident indicators, then those should be reported to appropriate vendors or stakeholders for investigation.